-Deferred stripping has been pulled forward to secure access to ore in 2023-2024.
-The changes in work in progress in 2022 and 2021 were in line with mining and production activities.
+In the reporting period, a 1% devaluation of the RUB against the USD had a slight positive effect on the Group's margin.
+In 2021, deferred stripping at Ore Zone #26 and Ore Zone #3 has been pulled forward to secure access to ore in 2022-2023.
+The changes in work in progress in 2021 and 2020 were in line with mining and production activities.